jundalisay/spblist/content/en/faqs/spiritual.md

 It's the direct experience of the Supreme Entity.
 It gives oneself the proof that He exists even though Existence itself is already the obvious proof.
 {{< /l >}}

+{{< r a="Asker" >}}
+Is samadhi different from moksha or mukti?
+{{< /r >}}

+{{< l a="Spiritual-Superphysics" >}}
+Samadhi is an experience.
+Moksha and mukti are states.

+So samadhi is like a graduation ceremony.
+Moksha is like getting a masters degree, while mukti is getting a bachelor's degree.

+You can get samadhi many times just as you can recreate your graduation ceremony.
+But the first one is usually the most striking.
+Mukti is the state of realizing the Supreme, while Moksha is the state of realizing the Absolute.
+{{< /l >}}

 {{< r a="Muslim" >}}
 Is the Supreme Entity God?
 {{< /r >}}